ObolNetwork/obol-docs/docs/faq/client_configurations.md

 ### Consensus Client

-Nothing specific for DVs are required.
+Nothing specific for distributed validators is required.
+If you are configuring MEV-boost, consult the settings you need [here](../advanced/quickstart-builder-api.mdx#consensus-clients).

 ### Validator Client